beam-community/bamboo/README.md

 - **Built-in support for popular mail delivery services**.
 Bamboo ships with [adapters for several popular mail delivery services, including Mandrill, Mailgun, and SendGrid][available-adapters].
-It's also quite easy to write your own delivery adapter if your platform isn't yet supported.
+It's also quite easy to write your delivery adapter if your platform isn't yet supported.
 - **Deliver emails in the background**.
 Most of the time you don't want or need to wait for the email to send.
-Bamboo makes it easy with `Mailer.deliver_later`.
+Bamboo makes it easy with
+  `Mailer.deliver_later`.
 - **A functional approach to mail delivery**.
 Emails are created, manipulated, and sent using plain functions.
 This makes composition a breeze and fits naturally into your existing Elixir app.
 - **Unit test with ease**.
 Bamboo separates email creation and email delivery allowing you to test by asserting against email fields without the need for special functions.
-- **Dead-simple integration tests**.
+- **dead-simple integration tests**.
 Bamboo provides helper functions to make integration testing easy and robust.
 - **View sent emails during development**.
 Bamboo provides a plug you can use in your router to view sent emails.